Angevin Empire: Return to France

-By the end of 1212, Philip II was preparing an invasion of England.
-Philip aimed to crown his son, Louis, king of England, and at a council at Soissons in April 1213, he drafted a possible relationship between the future France and England.
-On 30 May, William Longespée, Earl of Salisbury, succeeding in crushing the French invasion fleet in the Battle of Damme and preventing French invasion.
-In February 1214, John landed in La Rochelle after creating alliances headed by the Holy Roman Emperor, Otto.
-The aim was for the Earl of Salisbury and John's German allies to attack Philip from the north, whilst John attacked from the south.
+By the end of 1212, Philip was preparing an invasion of England.
+Philip aimed to crown his son Louis as king of England, and at a council at Soissons in April 1213, he drafted a possible relationship between the future France and England.
+On 30 May William Longespée, Earl of Salisbury, succeeded in crushing the French invasion fleet in the Battle of Damme and preventing French invasion.
+In February 1214, John landed in La Rochelle after creating alliances headed by Otto IV, Holy Roman Emperor.
+The aim was for William Longespée and John's German allies to attack Philip from the north, whilst John attacked from the south.

-By June 1214, John had the support of the houses of Lusignan, Mauléon, and Thouars, but when John advanced into Anjou, capturing Angers on 17 June, the desertion of his Poitevin allies forced a retreat back to La Rochelle.
-On 27 July, John's German allies lost the Battle of Bouvines, with many prisoners taken, including the Earl of Salisbury.
-On 18 September, John and Philip agreed to a truce that would last until Easter 1220.
-In October 1214, John returned to England.
+By June 1214, John had the support of the houses of Lusignan, Mauléon, and Thouars, but when John advanced into Anjou, capturing Angers, the desertion of his Poitevin allies forced a retreat back to La Rochelle.
+On 27 July, John's German allies lost the Battle of Bouvines with many prisoners taken, including Longespée.
+On 18 September John and Philip agreed to the Truce of Chinon that was intended to last until Easter 1220.
+John returned to England in October.